Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Step 4: Check Your Firewall and Antivirus

 Sometimes, security software can interfere with Tor's connection.
 Check if your firewall is blocking the Tor Browser or if your antivirus has quarantined any Tor-related files.
-You may need to create exceptions for Tor in your security software.

 Step 5: Try a Different Connection Method